codedemonuk/policy-review-2021/src/index.md

 Note:

 VMWare Horizon being implemented to replace out of support Citrix environment, October 2021.
 This will be used by Idox Uniform and Civica Open Revenues users who have experienced performance issues over the VPN.
 Initially this will be an on premise installation but will be migrated to the cloud when Uniform and Open revenues are moved to a cloud platform.
 It will also be used to control supplier support access.
-Note not for external publication, this will remove Win 7 desktops from Planning, R&B etc..

 Veeam cloud backup and restore (Azure primary and AWS additional).
 This will replace Acronis backup.

-Resilience added to telephony system allowing ?????????

 Additional BT internet connection added to provide resilience and performance.